braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/10dlc.md

 ## What you need to know

 ### Costs

-registering with a2p 10dlc may include several types of fees:
+Registering with A2P 10DLC may include several types of fees:

 | Fee Type | Description |
 | -------- | ---------- |